CityOfZion/neon-js/source/smart_contracts/index.rst

 The ``sc`` module is exposed as::

-  import Neon from 'neon-js'
-  const sb = Neon.create.scriptBuilder()
+  import Neon from '@cityofzion/neon-js' const sb = Neon.create.scriptBuilder()

-  import {sc} from 'neon-js'
-  const sb = new sc.scriptBuilder()
+  import {sc} from '@cityofzion/neon-js' const sb = new sc.scriptBuilder()

 In NEO, users interact with smart contracts through InvocationTransactions.
 These transactions carry the hex output from scriptBuilder and assets involved to the network for processing.